Gexi0619/oozh/content/arch/justaregularday-part-i.md

 tags:
   -
   -
-thumbnail:
-description:
+description: A wealthy guy confronts a girl angry with his Instagram posts, leading to an eye-opening revelation.
 ---
 I have been lucky enough to grow up in a wealthy family, but I didn’t know I was wealthy cause I thought everyone lived the way they wanted, not the way they could.
 One day I went into my instagram account and I saw that a girl had left a comment on my latest post and it read “Filthy rich people like this, make me sick”.

 Filthy rich?, why was she mad?...
 I was only posting a normal picture of me in a restaurant I often go to.